Suhoy95/SNE-reports-2019-public/README.md

 ## Installing the OS-es

-The all installations is similar and the commands will repeat each launch, so there is reason to script starting command.
-Here is only reference to these scripts and little comment for main points.
-Details can be found in source.
+All installations are similar and the commands will repeat each launch, so there is the reason to script starting command.
+Here is the only reference to these scripts and little comment for main points.
+Details can be found in the source.

 - `./scripts/ubuntu-server.sh` - the first script, used for debugging.
 - `./scripts/windows7.sh` - system not recognize hard drive and network card with `virtio`-type.
 So I put default hard-drive, and `e1000`-network device.
 - `./scripts/openbsd.sh` - unsucessfuly tried install over serial console without graphic.
 - `./scripts/reactos.sh` - the same problem as in win7.
 But even `e1000` was not recognized.
-The random suggestion to use `ne2k_pci` from the Internet has helped.
+The random suggestion from the Internet to use `ne2k_pci` has helped.

 ![Ensuring that QEMU run with KVM support](images/ubuntu-qemu-kvm-ok.png)
 ![](images/ubuntu-server.png)